 The Fat Lady Will Sing

-Guessing that a few of our readers would protest our editorial decision not to join the “hYpe2K” chorus, we quipped: “Needless to say…a few eschatologists, who are convinced Y2K is the apocalypse, will hit our Member Comments page.
-In fact, we will set up a special mailbox for those critics: [email protected], but ask that you hold your comments and send them to us after January 1st, 2000 – if you still have power.”
-Fact is, The Federalist’s series on preparedness received accolades from readers applauding our balanced approach to the whole issue.
+Guessing that a few of our readers would protest our editorial decision not to join the “hYpe2K” chorus, we quipped: “Needless to say…a few eschatologists, who are convinced Y2K is the apocalypse, will hit our Member Comments page, but we ask that you hold your comments and send them to us after January 1st, 2000 – if you still have power.”
+Fact is, The Patriot’s series on preparedness received accolades from readers applauding our balanced approach to the whole issue.

 We watched with dismay, though, as some Internet and print media pages deluged their readers with projections of chaos and mayhem and conspiracy – all the while selling survival products and promoting the “bunker mentality.”
 One of our colleagues chastised his Christian brothers, asking them what were they planning to do when the poor arrived at their bunkers hungry for food – “shoot them”?